boxyhq/website/docs/jackson/observability.md

 ---
-title: Observability | Enterprise SSO
+title: Observability for Enterprise SSO
 description: Enterprise SSO provides first-class observability on the back of OpenTelemetry.
 sidebar_label: Observability
 ---